 Public ward accommodation and auxiliary hospital services in a general hospital.

 Return of the deceased in the event of death of a family member.
 The necessary authorisations will be obtained and arrangements made for the return of the deceased to the province/territory of residence.
 The maximum payable for the preparation and return of the deceased is $3,000.

-One-way economy airfare for the patient’s return to their province/territory of residence.
-Airfare for a professional attendant accompanying the patient is also included where medically required.
+One-way economy airfare, or other means of transportation when air travel is not possible, for the patient’s return to their province/territory of residence.
+The fare for a professional attendant accompanying the patient is also included where medically required.